REAL ESTATE BRANDS

 Filter work by:

 Brands create successful buildings and places.
-Brands attract investors and tenants.
-Brands align teams and communities.
-Brands increase value and liquidity.
+They attract investors and tenants, align teams and build communities.
+Brands increase asset value and liquidity.

 Milan